jgwest/docs/App-Set-Introduction-Blog.md

 Best of all, applications managed by the ApplicationSet controller can be managed by only *a single instance* of an ApplicationSet custom resource (CR), which means no more juggling of large numbers of Argo CD Application objects when targeting multiple clusters/repositories!

-Changes you make to this one ApplicationSet CR -- such as additions, edits, or deletions --  will automatically be deployed to all Argo CD Applications managed by that CR.
+Changes you make to this one ApplicationSet CR -- such as additions, edits, or deletions --  will automatically be deployed to all Argo CD Applications handled by that CR (and in tandem, all the OpenShift/Kubernetes resources handled by those Applications).

 ## The Argo CD Application resource

-First, let's take a look at Argo CD's existing capabilities, and then we'll focus on how they can be improved by using ApplicationSets.
+First, let's take a look at Argo CD's existing capabilities, and then we'll focus on how they can be augmented by using ApplicationSets.

 A simple [Argo CD Application resource](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#applications) looks like this:
 ```yaml